F88/yonokomae/docs/TESTING.md

 ---
 lang: en
 title: Testing Guide
-instructions-for-ais:
-    - This document is written in English for AI readability.
-    - Code fences may contain TypeScript/TSX/JSON.
+title-en: Testing Guide
+title-ja: テストガイド
 instructions-for-ais:
     - This document should be written in English for AI readability.
     - Content within code fences may be written in languages other than English.
     - Prohibit updating this front-matter.
     - Prohibit updating title line (1st line) in this document.
 ---

 # Testing Guide